Walaryne/underling/README.md

 (You can close the prompt after the command is run, for instance.)

 Options for time duration are -Y (Years), -M (Months, 30 days), -D (Days), -H (Hours), -m (Minutes), -S (Seconds).
 At least one of these options must be specified with a number in order for execution to occur.
+A number must be affixed with these options after a space.
+The number may be in the form of 0 or 0.0.

 Usage is as follows:
 `underling [-dhvtYMDHmS] <command>`